SeanMcP/react-and-accessibility/outline.md

 # Outline

-Now that I have been diving into the topic for a few months, I wanted the opportunity to reimagine an outline from scratch.
+Now that I have been diving into the topic for a few months, I wanted the opportunity to re-imagine an outline from scratch.
 This will be used to compare and contrast with [the outline in the README](/README.md).